 the inexplicable loneliness

-the ones I have lost, emergence of
+yet cannot replace the ones I have

-long-denied grief over old
+grief over former

 losses